wz790/Fedora-Noble-Setup/README.md

 ```bash
 sudo rm /etc/xdg/autostart/org.gnome.Software.desktop
 ```
+**Note:** Removing GNOME Software from autostart disables update notifications (you'll need to open Software manually to check for updates) and stops automatic Flatpak updates.
+You'll need to update Flatpaks manually or use the auto-update methods mentioned above.

 **Get GNOME Tweaks** You literally can't use GNOME without this.
 Need to add minimize/maximize buttons to Window?
 This is where you do it: